-Learning React had been on my list for a while already, so when I came up with this idea of a website where I would be able to find out where to watch things,
+When I came up with this idea of a website where I would be able to find out where to watch things,

 it seemed perfect for React.
 It's a one page app, running after page load, so no PHP, with tons of AJAX calls to external APIs.